ngominhthoai/Visualisation-Edt/README.md

 - The project is based on the original project: https://github.com/bessantoy/Calendar-viewer, but with additional enhancements aimed at improving speed.

-- Sample XML files for testing the application are located in the media directory.
+- Sample XML files for testing the application are located in the media directory

 - The sample XML files are validated against the XML schema structure at: https://ua-usp.github.io/timetabling/schema